alphagov/paas-cf/README.md

 ## Optionally override the branch used by pipelines

-All of the pipeline scripts (including `vagrant/deploy.sh`) honour a `BRANCH` environment variable which allows you to override the git branch used within the pipeline.
+All of the pipeline scripts honour a
+`BRANCH` environment variable which allows you to override the git branch used within the pipeline.
 This is useful for development and code review: